Resident234/php.net/pages/www.php.net_features.connection-handling.php.md

-Which works fine until you substitute phpinfo() for echo (&apos;text I want user to see&apos;); in which case the headers are never sent!
+Which works fine until you substitute phpinfo() for echo ('text I want user to see'); in which case the headers are never sent!

 The solution is to explicitly turn off output buffering and clear the buffer prior to sending your header information.